edufmass/aws-bootcamp-cruddur-2023/journal/week0.md

 - [X] Create a free-tier Honeycomb account (https://www.honeycomb.io).
 - [X] Create a free-tier Rollbar account (https://www.rollbar.com).

+## Conceptual diagram
+Create the diagram with Lucidchart tool to describe the functionality of what we plan to build during this bootcamp.

+==todo: add diagram image==

+## Architectural diagram
+Create the diagram with Lucidchart tool of the CI/CD logical pipeline.

+==todo: add diagram image==

 ## Install aws-cli
 There are many options to work with aws-cli. **gitpod automatically** is the method that will be implemented.